Superior orders: Legal proceedings of Vadim Shishimarin in Ukraine

-On February 28, 2022, during the 2022 Russian invasion of Ukraine, Russian Sergeant Vadim Shishimarin shot and killed unarmed civilian Oleksandr Shelipov, a 62 year old Ukrainian man.
+On February 28, 2022, during the Russian invasion of Ukraine, Russian Sergeant Vadim Shishimarin shot and killed unarmed civilian Oleksandr Shelipov, a 62 year old Ukrainian man.
 His trial started on 13 May 2022, and on Wednesday 18 May, Shishimarin pleaded guilty to the killing.
 On Friday 20 May, Shishimarin's defense lawyer asked for his client to be acquitted of war crimes.
 He argued that Shishimarin had intended not to kill but only to carry out the order formally, which Shishimarin had refused twice before succumbing to pressure from other soldiers.
 He further argued that the shots were unaimed, fired from a moving vehicle with a faulty tire, and only one bullet out of the burst hit.
-Ukrainian officials say that they have registered upwards of 10,000 warcrimes across the country, and this trial is only the first of many to soon follow.
+Shishimarin was sentenced to life in prison, reduced to 15 years on appeal.

 Summary

-Note: Yellow rows indicate the use of the precise plea of Superior Orders in a war crimes trial - as opposed to events regarding the general concept of Superior Orders.
+Note: Yellow rows indicate the use of the precise plea of superior orders in a war crimes trial, as opposed to events regarding the general concept of superior orders.

 Arguments

 The superior orders defense is still used with the following rationale in the following scenario: An "order" may come from one's superior at the level of national law.
 But according to Nuremberg Principle IV, such an order is sometimes "unlawful" according to international law.
 Such an "unlawful order" presents a legal dilemma from which there is no legal escape: On one hand, a person who refuses such an unlawful order faces the possibility of legal punishment at the national level.
 On the other hand, a person who accepts such an unlawful order faces the possibility of legal punishment at the international level.
 Nuremberg Principle II responds to that dilemma by stating: "The fact that internal law does not impose a penalty for an act which constitutes a crime under international law does not relieve the person who committed the act from responsibility under international law."

 This might present a legal dilemma, but Nuremberg Principle IV speaks of "a moral choice" as being just as important as legal decisions: "The fact that a person acted pursuant to order of his Government or of a superior does not relieve him from responsibility under international law, provided a moral choice was in fact possible to him".

 In moral choices or ethical dilemmas a decision is often made by appealing to a "higher ethic".
 One found in many religions and in secular ethics is the ethic of reciprocity, or Golden Rule.
 It states that one has a right to just treatment, and therefore has a reciprocal responsibility to ensure justice for others.